ignacioiglesias43/Wumpus_Naruto/README.md

 # Wumpus_Naruto
-A AI project for my intelligent agents class
+An AI project for my intelligent agents class